 All tour agencies in the city will offer day tours to Palcoyo.
-A day trip that includes shuttle services, breakfast, guided tour, walking sticks and lunch, is s/.
+A day trip that includes shuttle services, breakfast, a guided tour, walking sticks, and lunch, is s/.
 85 ($21.94) for each person.
-If you have more people in your party, you can still negotiate the price down.
+If you have more people at your party, you can still negotiate the price down.

 The number of layers you would need to bring will depend on the time of the year you’re going, but it doesn’t hurt to bring a sweater since Palcoyo is 16,076 feet above sea level.
 It could get windy and cold.
 Bring cash with you because there is a s/.
 20 ($5.00) entry fee for each person to visit Palcoyo (this is not included in the package).

-The trip starts early in the morning at around 6:00 to 6:30 am.
+The trip starts early in the morning from around 6:00 to 6:30 am.
 The tour agent lets you know the specific time for pick-up once they have your hotel information.
-Ask for the contact information for your tour guide so you can WhatsApp them for confirmation of place and time of pick-up.
+Ask for the contact information of your tour guide so you can WhatsApp them for confirmation of the place and time of pick-up.

-First destination is a town close to Palcoyo where a local family serves light breakfast of bread, hot drinks, cheese, and fruits.
-From here, it’s an hour more of travelling into the mountains.
+The first destination is a town close to Palcoyo where a local family serves a light breakfast of bread, hot drinks, cheese, and fruits.
+From here, it’s an hour more of traveling into the mountains.
 The roads leading to the trailhead are narrow, winding, and rough.
-Most are not paved, located right next to a cliff, and is a one-way traffic only.
+Most are not paved, located right next to a cliff, and are one-way traffic only.
 You can see llamas and alpacas grazing with views of the mountain ranges in the background.

 As you get closer to the trailhead, the tour guide collects the entrance fee and you’re on your way up Palcoyo mountains.
 The restrooms are at the trailhead, and it costs s/.
 1 ($0.20) to use the facilities.
 Some tour guides have walking sticks available, take them because they’re quite useful during the hike.

 There are locals dressed in colorful traditional garments on some points of the trail, some even have llamas with them.
 It does not cost anything to have a photo taken with them, but they do expect tips.
 We even saw a lovely little girl wearing the most colorful ensemble wandering around the park.
-Tourist just couldn’t resist to take a picture with her, that after a while she was walking with fist full of dollar bills.
+Tourists just couldn’t resist taking a picture with her, and after a while, she was walking with a fist full of dollar bills.

-Unfortunately, the hike towards the colored mountain obliterated most of our energy and time so we didn’t climb up the stone forest.
-At around noon we went back to the shuttle for lunch and were headed back to Cusco at around 3:00 pm.
+Unfortunately, the hike toward the colored mountain obliterated most of our energy and time so we didn’t climb up the stone forest.
+At around noon we went back to the shuttle for lunch and headed back to Cusco at around 3:00 pm.

-Palcoyo rainbow mountains awe inspiring landscapes was forged by seasons for thousands of years.
-We are grateful for the privilege of seeing it and capture its beauty with our own senses.
+Palcoyo rainbow mountains’ awe-inspiring landscapes were forged by seasons for thousands of years.
+We are grateful for the privilege of seeing it and capturing its beauty with our own senses.
 It is exciting to wonder what kind of adventure waits for us in the coming years.
 Tons of places to see and a world of possibilities just by examining your life and living it with intention.

-Trial Retirements are periods of time we dedicate traveling to beautiful countries to know if they are perfect for us when we eventually retire.
-The time spent outside of work will serve as a preview of our habits and behaviors when we reach Financial Independence, and of course, our way to recharge after months of hard work.
+Trial Retirements are periods we dedicate to traveling to beautiful countries to know if they are perfect for us when we eventually retire.
+The time spent outside of work will serve as a preview of our habits and behaviors when we reach Financial Independence, and our way to recharge after months of hard work.

 Anything we missed?
 Questions?
 Violent reactions?
-Let us know on the comments below!
+Let us know in the comments below!